China Travel Guide

 • One-star hotels: there are minimal facilities to meet the needs of hotel guests.

-• Two-star hotels: A lot cleaner compared to the one-star ones and have affordable room rates.
+• Two-star hotels: Have affordable room rates and are a lot cleaner compared to the one-star hotels.

 • Three-star hotels: Contain basic amenities, such as furniture, television set, diners, meeting rooms, pubs, beauty parlors, etc.